 This course will require students to analyze and interpret significant events in world history.
-Over the course of the year, students will be asked to identify six themes: 1) people and the environment; 2) societal interactions; 3) governmental style and conflict; 4) economic functions; 5) cultural roles and purposes; 6) impacts of technology.
-Students will also develop the writing and analytical skills necessary for the AP exam, including answering document-based questions, short-answer questions, long essay questions, and AP-level multiple choice questions.
-Meets the sophomore level history requirement or elective credit for juniors/seniors.
+Over the year, students will be asked to identify six themes: 1) people and the environment; 2) societal interactions; 3) governmental style and conflict; 4) economic functions; 5) cultural roles and purposes; 6) impacts of technology.
+Students will also develop the writing and analytical skills necessary for the AP exam, including answering document-based questions, short-answer questions, long essay questions, and AP-level multiple-choice questions.
+Meets the sophomore-level history requirement or elective credit for juniors/seniors.

-- Prerequisites: 93% or better in Introduction to Historical Inquiry, student's score in English, and teacher recommendation. - See General Requirements for Advanced and AP Courses on page 20. - · Grade Level: 9 (by recommendation), 10, 11, 12
+Prerequisites: 90% or better in Introduction to Historical Inquiry, student's score in English, and teacher recommendationSee General Requirements for Advanced and AP Courses on page 19.